ambrwlsn/website/src/blog/making-the-time-to-review-pull-requests/index.md

 keywords: [amber wilson,web development,html,frontend]
 ---

 Code review is super important.
 At times I have worried that I've spent too long reviewing and not enough time working fast and breaking things.
-Today I was reminded that time spent on code review is worth it's weight in gold.
+Today I was reminded that time spent on code review is worth its weight in gold.

 ## Contents